MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Set-ExecutionPolicy.md

 uses the computer.
 To change the execution policy for `LocalMachine`, start PowerShell with **Run as Administrator**.

-To display the execution policies for each scope in the order of precedence, use `Get-ExecutionPolicy -List`.
+To display the execution policies for each scope, use `Get-ExecutionPolicy -List`.
 To see the effective execution policy for your PowerShell session use `Get-ExecutionPolicy` with no parameters.

 ## EXAMPLES